 The two sets of estimates use different sectoral controls.
 In the first set we used dummies for state and sector (according to the specification on Table 4).
-In the second set of results we used the derived output coefficients obtained from the Brazilian National Accounts (and equivalent results are obtained if one uses the input coefficients).
+In the second set of results we used the derived output coefficients obtained from the Brazilian National Accounts (and similar results obtain if one uses the input coefficients).
 The National Accounts System in Brazil categorizes economic activity into forty-two sectors.
 The "use table" in the NAS allows one to obtain how much in a given year a sector required in terms of input from another sector in the economy.
-This can be used to obtain the technical coefficients for each NAS sector (see footnote 15).
-We were able to identify the sector (according to the NAS) for each firm in the ECINF survey using equivalence tables among the different classification schemes that are available from the Brazilian Statistics Bureau.
-The "make table" in the National
+This can be used to derive technical coefficients for each NAS sector (see footnote 13).
+We were able to identify the sector (according to the NAS) for each firm in the ECINF survey using equivalence tables among the different classification sector (also obtained through the Cadastro Central de Empresas).